Dual role of core electrons in electronic friction

 Unlike at low projectile velocities, core electrons of both the host and the projectile play a significant role in non-adiabatic dissipation during swift ion motion.
 A series of studies have extended the scope beyond valence electrons to include semicore and even core electrons, covering light ions in all-electron hosts~\cite{yost2017examining,yao2019k}, projectiles with core electrons~\cite{ojanpera2014electronic}, and systems in which both the projectile and host contain semicore electrons~\cite{ullah2018core}, revealing that the explicit loss of projectile core electrons exposes a stronger ionic potential~\cite{ojanpera2014electronic,ullah2018core}, while host core electrons provide additional channels for energy transfer~\cite{yost2017examining,yao2019k,ullah2018core}, all of which enhance stopping.
 Moreover, the channels are not independent: Yao \textit{et al.} reported that core electrons can further enhance valence excitation in water via the shake-up effect~\cite{yao2019k}.

-Beryllium (Be) combines extremely low density, exceptional stiffness, and excellent thermal stability, while its low atomic number provides favorable neutronic properties~\cite{foley2017beryllium} essential for aerospace, optical, electronic, and nuclear technologies.
+Beryllium (Be) metal is of interest both in equilibrium~\cite{bista2026real} and out of it as target of irradiation.
+It combines extremely low density, exceptional stiffness, and excellent thermal stability, while its low atomic number provides favorable neutronic properties~\cite{foley2017beryllium} important for aerospace, optical, electronic, and nuclear technologies.
 In these energetic environments, primary knock-on atoms initiate self-irradiation, a fundamental mechanism governing radiation-induced degradation~\cite{jackson2016simulations}.
 However, a knowledge gap persists due to sparse experimental stopping power data for the Be-in-Be system.
-Current empirical models (e.g., SRIM~\cite{ziegler2010srim} and ESPNN~\cite{bivort2022espnn}) often fail to capture the charge-exchange and screening dynamics with strong-core interaction, especially near the Bragg peak.
+Its electronic structure with two core electrons and two valence electrons per atom makes it an ideal system to further our understanding of multi-shell electronic friction.

 In this paper, we employ rt-TDDFT to investigate the prototypical metallic self-irradiation system, a Be projectile in bulk Be.
-The study enables a fully explicit treatment of all electronic shells of both projectile and host, including the deep 1$s$ core electrons.
+The study enables a fully explicit treatment of all electronic shells of both projectile and host, including the 1$s$ core electrons.
 By selectively sampling characteristic trajectories, we naturally decouple valence-dominated excitations from intense core-core interactions within a physically consistent framework without resorting to artificial pseudopotential modifications, thereby closing a long-standing gap in the microscopic understanding of electronic friction.